oleewere/fluent-plugin-azurestorage-gen2/README.md

 ### azure_oauth_refresh_interval

 OAuth2 access token refreshment interval in second.
-Only applies when MSI / OAuth authentication is used. (default value is 59 minutes)
+Only applies when MSI / OAuth authentication is used.

 ### azure_oauth_use_azure_cli (Preview)